ShaunGautham/devops-assignment/README.md

 - CI/CD using GitHub Actions
 - Kubernetes deployment using Kustomize
 - GitOps deployment using ArgoCD
+- Monitoring using Grafana, Prometheus, Loki, and Promtail
 - Infrastructure provisioning using Terraform
 - Configuration management using Ansible
 - High Availability